Chart Color Schemes

 Population growth drivers in Bass Hill are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the Bass Hill statistical area (Lv2) was estimated at 10,926 as of November 2025.
-This figure represents a growth of 696 people since the 2021 Census, which reported a population of 10,230.
-The increase is inferred from AreaSearch's estimation of the resident population at 10,499 in June 2024 and an additional 29 validated new addresses since the Census date.
-This results in a population density ratio of 3,691 persons per square kilometer, placing Bass Hill (SA2) in the upper quartile nationally according to AreaSearch assessments.
-The area's growth rate of 6.8% since the census is within 0.8 percentage points of the state's growth rate of 7.6%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 71.0% of overall population gains in recent periods, driving primary growth for the area.
+As of February 2026, the estimated population of the suburb of Bass Hill is around 10,925.
+This figure represents an increase of 695 people since the 2021 Census, which reported a population of 10,230.
+The change was inferred from AreaSearch's estimation of the resident population at 10,499 in June 2024, based on examination of the latest ERP data release by the ABS and an additional 30 validated new addresses since the Census date.
+This results in a population density ratio of 3,690 persons per square kilometer, placing Bass Hill in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, from 2016 to 2026, Bass Hill has shown resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the state average.
+Population growth was primarily driven by overseas migration, contributing approximately 71.0% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilised NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations were applied to all areas for the years 2032 to 2041.
-Based on aggregated SA2-level projections, the Bass Hill (SA2) is expected to grow by 1,047 persons to 2041, reflecting an increase of 5.6% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Looking ahead, population projections indicate an increase just below the median of statistical areas across the nation.
+By 2041, the suburb is expected to expand by 1,027 persons, reflecting a total increase of 5.5% over the 17-year period.

 Frequently Asked Questions - Population